Discovering Emotion and Reasoning its Flip in Multi-Party Conversations using Masked Memory Network and Transformer: Related Work

-{\bf How Our Methods are different?} Following the effective utilization of the memory network for emotion recognition, in this work, we also adopt it to leverage the emotional relationship among several interlocutors.
-However, in contrast to CMN and ICON, we employ it to supplement the global and local emotion dynamics in dialogues captured through a series of recurrent layers.
-We also handle multiple speakers in a conversation instead of dyadic conversation addressed in many of the existing studies.
+{\bf How are our methods different?} Following the effective utilization of the memory network for emotion recognition, we also adapt it to leverage the emotional relationship among several interlocutors in this work.
+However, in contrast to CMN and ICON, we employ it to supplement the global and local emotional dynamics in dialogues captured through a series of recurrent layers.
+We also handle multiple speakers instead of dyadic conversations, as addressed in many of the existing studies.
 Moreover, our study advances on the path of explainability by mining the reason behind an emotion-flip of a speaker. {\em To the best of our knowledge, such study has not been carried out in the context of conversation}.